akash-network/awesome-akash/iproyal-pawns/README.md

 ```

 3. Deploy and choose an Akash provider.
 Try not to repeat using the same provider or you may get an IP error.
-4. After a succesful deployment check Pawns app dashboard to verify the connection.
+4. After a successful deployment check Pawns app dashboard to verify the connection.
 5. Share your referral code and recommend Akash to friends!